 There is very little automation built into Slackware.
 If you don’t tell it to do something, it won’t.

-Slackware is great for people who have actual work to do.
+Slackware is great for people who want to actually use the computer.

 Slackware has been around "forever" and much of the software it ships with has also been around forever (or longer).